 Light As A Trigger For Migraine Attacks

 More than a third of patients have cited light as a trigger for their migraine attacks, along with other frequently reported triggers such as stress, hormones and sleep disturbances.(3) Furthermore, a migraine attack can occur within just a few seconds of exposure.
 Fluorescent lights, sunlight, and LED and LCD screens from computers or smartphones are just a few of the prominent sources that can cause or trigger migraines for those who are light sensitive.
-In addition, there are specific lighting characteristics and types of which you should be mindful.
+In addition, there are specific lighting characteristics and types of which you should be mindful, which we discuss in detail below:

 Brightness and Intensity